openml/automlbenchmark/README.md

 * Subtle differences in the problem definition, such as the design of the hyperparameter search space or the way time budgets are defined, can drastically alter a task’s difficulty.
 This issue makes it difficult to reproduce published research and compare results from different papers.

-This toolkit aims to address both problems by setting up standardized environments for in-depth experimentation with a wide range of AutoML systems.
+This toolkit aims to address these problems by setting up standardized environments for in-depth experimentation with a wide range of AutoML systems.

 Documentation: https://openml.github.io/automlbenchmark/